Southeastern Anatolia Project: History

-Tensions between Turkey, Syria and Iraq were raised from time to time due to GAP.
-Syria and Iraq demanded more water to be released, while Turkey declined so as to form the dam reservoirs.
-Because of this GAP is one of the world's most well protected dam projects, especially against aircraft.
+Tensions between Turkey, Syria and Iraq have risen from time to time due to GAP.
+Syria and Iraq have demanded that more water be released, while Turkey has declined so as to form the dam reservoirs.
+Because of this GAP is one of the world's most well protected dam projects, especially against aerial attacks.
 GAP also almost came to a complete halt in the early 1990s due to the high level of Kurdish (PKK) activities in the region.
-The PKK is not only blamed for a number of funding cuts as funds were diverted to support the counter-terrorism effort, but is also blamed for damaging several dams and canals, as well as killing engineers working at the dams.
-A number of economic crises also played a very important part in the delays of GAP.
+The PKK is not only blamed for a number of funding cuts, as funds were diverted to support the counter-terrorism effort, but also for damaging several dams and canals, as well as killing engineers working at the dams.
+A number of economic crises also played a very important part in delaying the completion of GAP.

-The UN embargo on Iraq (which was lifted after the Second Gulf War) had negative effects on development efforts and region's trade with Middle Eastern countries, which are its natural economic partners.
+The UN embargo on Iraq (which was lifted after the Second Gulf War) had negative effects on development efforts and the region's trade with Middle Eastern countries, which are its natural economic partners.
 Furthermore, imbalances in public financing delayed the financing needs of the project.
-Finally, a number of judicial questions needed clearing over the flooding of several historical sites as well as local residences as described in the "Social effect" section.
+Finally, a number of judicial questions needed clearing over the flooding of several historical sites as well as local residences, which are described in the "social effect" section.